I’m on a mission to get people growing. Especially food.

 Who is The Grateful Grower anyhow?

 Hi there.
 I’m Kellie and I’m the grower.
 I’m a wife and a boy’s mama.
 We have one dog and two cats.
 I love Jesus Christ and do my best to live my life in a manner that is pleasing to Him and brings Him glory.
 I am a soil enthusiast and a rookie fly angler.
 I have worked for The Michigan Land Use Institute (Groundwork Center), The Watershed Center Grand Traverse Bay, Leelanau State Park, Fischer’s Happy Hour Tavern, the Inn at Black Star Farms, and currently help keep the household bills paid by working for Homewaters Recreational Real Estate.
-I have a B.S. in Environmental Studies from Michigan State University and am just a few volunteer hours away from being a full-fledged Michigan State University Extension Master Gardener (Even though I’m pretty sure one is never a master at gardening.
+I have a B.S. in Environmental Studies from Michigan State University and am a certified Michigan State University Extension Master Gardener (Even though I’m pretty sure one is never a master at gardening.
 There’s always more to learn.)
 I love growing plants.
 Especially edible plants, but also ornamental plants.
 I have fifteen years of personal garden experience and am a research junkie – I never tire of learning more.
 It’s my mission to get everyone growing.
 Sow good.
 Plant love.

 My service to you is the union of my passion and livelihood.
 I am a soil geek, plant nerd, worm cheerleader, and tree hugger-literally.
 I love this stuff!